Environmental movement: United Kingdom

 An early "Back-to-Nature" movement, which anticipated the romantic ideal of modern environmentalism, was advocated by intellectuals such as John Ruskin, William Morris, George Bernard Shaw and Edward Carpenter, who were all against consumerism, pollution and other activities that were harmful to the natural world.
 The movement was a reaction to the urban conditions of the industrial towns, where sanitation was awful, pollution levels intolerable and housing terribly cramped.
 Idealists championed the rural life as a mythical utopia and advocated a return to it.
 John Ruskin argued that people should return to a "small piece of English ground, beautiful, peaceful, and fruitful.
 We will have no steam engines upon it ... we will have plenty of flowers and vegetables ... we will have some music and poetry; the children will learn to dance to it and sing it."
 Ruskin moved out of London and together with his friends started to think about the post-industrial society.
 The predictions Ruskin made for the post-coal utopia coincided with forecasting published by the economist William Stanley Jevons.
 Practical ventures in the establishment of small cooperative farms were even attempted and old rural traditions, without the "taint of manufacture or the canker of artificiality", were enthusiastically revived, including the Morris dance and the maypole.

 The Coal Smoke Abatement Society (now Environmental Protection UK) was formed in 1898 making it one of the oldest environmental NGOs.
 It was founded by artist Sir William Blake Richmond, frustrated with the pall cast by coal smoke.
 Although there were earlier pieces of legislation, the Public Health Act 1875 required all furnaces and fireplaces to consume their own smoke.
 It also provided for sanctions against factories that emitted large amounts of black smoke.
 This law's provisions were extended in 1926 with the Smoke Abatement Act to include other emissions, such as soot, ash, and gritty particles, and to empower local authorities to impose their own regulations.
 It was only under the impetus of the Great Smog of 1952 in London, which almost brought the city to a standstill and may have caused upward of 6,000 deaths, that the Clean Air Act 1956 was passed and airborne pollution in the city was first tackled.
-Financial incentives were offered to householders to replace open coal fires with alternatives (such as installing gas fires) or those who preferred, to burn coke instead (a byproduct of town gas production) which produces minimal smoke.
+Financial incentives were offered to householders to replace open coal fires with alternatives (such as installing gas fires) or if they preferred, to burn coke instead (a byproduct of town gas production) which produces minimal smoke.
 'Smoke control areas' were introduced in some towns and cities where only smokeless fuels could be burnt and power stations were relocated away from cities.
 The act formed an important impetus to modern environmentalism and caused a rethinking of the dangers of environmental degradation to people's quality of life.